thedisasternerd/ChatGPTClient/README.md

   - [x] Route the request to ChatGPT API
   - [x] Improved styling and fixed maximum width of the window
   - [x] Freeze the send button by replacing it with a spinning wheel.
+  - [x] Highlight Sendbutton when hovering over

 - [ ] Pending Enhancements
+  - [ ] Clean up the styling and make it more consistent and generalized
   - [ ] Add the option to regenerate response
   - [ ] Stream and animate the text
-  - [ ] Highlight Sendbutton when hovering over
   - [ ] Collapsible Sidebar to set the other parameters such as temperature, top_p, etc.